philsobrepena/philsobrepena/README.md

-👋 Hi, I’m Phil - a web developer based out of San Francisco.
+👋 Hi, I’m Phil - a software engineer based out of San Francisco.
+I am currently working as a Prototyper | Creative Coder for Meta, on Reality Labs products.

 🕹 I’m a full-stack engineer with a passion for continuous learning and growth.